-When we are talking about reparations for historic injustice, however, the people who pay are not identical to the people who did the wrong.
-And the people who receive the payments are not identical with the ones who suffered the wrong.
+When we are talking about reparations for historic injustice, however, the people who pay are not the ones who did the wrong.
+And the people who receive the payments are not the ones who suffered the wrong.

 Boxill’s bicycle example tries to show how reparations could be like the ordinary cases.
 He gets around the apparent difference between them by using inheritance (Boxill 1972, 119–20).
 This is the function of the second and third versions of the bicycle case.

-In the second version, an innocent person is given the stolen bicycle; Boxill thinks its obvious that this person has to return the bicycle to its original owner even though he did not steal the bicycle.
+In the second version, an innocent person is given the stolen bicycle; Boxill thinks it is obvious that this person has to return the bicycle to its original owner even though he did not steal the bicycle.

-In the third version, the original owner of the bicycle dies; Boxill thinks it’s obvious that whoever has the bicycle has to give it to the heir of the original owner even though he was not the victim of the original injustice.
+In the third version, the original owner of the bicycle dies; Boxill thinks it is obvious that whoever has the bicycle has to give it to the heir of the original owner even though he was not the victim of the original injustice.

 As Boxill sees it, American slavery is similar to the third version of the bicycle case.
 The victims are Black Americans living now whose ancestors were enslaved in the past.
 The Black Americans living now would have inherited resources from their ancestors.
 But those resources were wrongly taken from their ancestors through slavery.
 Black Americans living now are represented by Jim in the third version of Boxill’s bicycle case.
 They have been wronged because they do not have resources that belong to them and those who do have those resources should return them.